Yes, but you may have issues with the quality.

 3D print it in sections.
 You’ll find that you can print well if you break the shape of your armor as it prints.
 In parts where there is a lot of detail and area to fill, like the breastplate of a full suit of plate armor, you might consider printing the whole thing at once.
 When you need a section that’s smaller or has less detail, split it up and print each piece separately.
 The best part about this approach is that it allows for easier assembly.
 It may take a little more work to make sure everything lines up, but it’s worth it.

-Make sure you print it in an appropriate material.
+Make sure you print it from appropriate material.
 If you want to use your armor for cosplay or just as a decoration, plastic or resin are both good choices.
 If you plan on wearing your armor, though, consider the safety of both your design and the body underneath.
 There is no point in having an awesome suit of armor if you’re going to injure yourself in the process of wearing it.